google/deepvariant/_posts/2018-12-05-improved-non-human-variant-calling-using-species-specific-deepvariant-models.markdown

 ![figure4]({{ site.baseurl }}/assets/images/MalariaGEN/figure4.png)

-**Figure 4**: Number of variants and Mendelian violations from GATK4 and the DeepVariant mosquito-specific model, per varying levels of minGQ.
+**Figure 4**: Number of variants and Mendelian violations in trio callsets from GATK4 and the DeepVariant mosquito-specific model, per varying levels of minGQ.
 A smaller number of variants corresponds to a higher minGQ threshold.

 ## Future work